Table of Contents

 Why offer pricing packages at all?

-A client visiting these two websites is likely to opt for website B because it offers more transparency than website A.
+A client visiting these two websites will likely opt for website B because it offers more transparency than website A.

 Given the scenario, offering pricing packages can improve the chances of your potential clients choosing you over your competitors.